 Components controlled by using shoulder and arm movements harnessed within a bowden cable control system for the movement of the components used in the design of the prostheses.

 Medial (Internal) Rotation

-The vertical plane that divides the body into right and left halves.
+The vertical plane that divides your body into the right and left half.

 Metal & Leather Orthoses

-Orthoses made of metal and leather as the primary materials in the design.
+Orthoses characterized by metal and leather in the design.

 Molded Plastic & Metal Orthoses

-Orthoses made of thermoplastic or thermoset resin plastics and metal joints.
+Orthoses characterized by thermoplastic or thermoset resin plastics and metal joints.